-10 Administrative boundaries used by the Planning and Regeneration Area Teams.
-See map at appendix A8.
+&lt;sup>8 Administrative boundaries used by the Planning and Regeneration Area Teams.
+See map on page 46.

-A8 Site Assessment and Schedule of Sites
+A7 Site Assessment and Schedule of Sites

 Site Assessment

 For each site in the SHLAA an assessment has been made of its suitability, availability and achievability along with an evaluation of any policy or physical constraints affecting the site.
 This assessment was made based on the information currently available and for each site the following is provided: